How To Make A Blog GDPR Compliant (Step By Step)

 GDPR Makes Everyone A Better Email Marketer

-Being GDPR compliant, and applying the regulations to everyone on your mailing list, not just your EU subscribers.
+Being GDPR compliant, and applying the regulations to everyone on your mailing list (not just your EU subscribers) is good for everyone.

 When you make a blog GDPR compliant, you will not only ‘cover your butt’ but it will also make you a better blogger and email marketer overall.